Toggle: English / Spanish

 Over-the-counter treatments are available for certain conditions that cause vesicles, including poison ivy and cold sores.

-Call your doctor if you have any unexplained blisters on your skin.
+Call your provider if you have any unexplained blisters on your skin.

 What to Expect at Your Office Visit

-Your doctor will look at your skin.
-Some vesicules can be diagnosed simply by how they look.
+Your provider will look at your skin.
+Some vesicles can be diagnosed simply by how they look.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.